hatimmansor/ETL/README.md

 - population_by_country_2020.csv
 - wikipedia-iso-country-codes.csv

-# Transformation

-In order to transform the public data and use it in our study we performed the following:

-Used Pandas functions in Jupyter Notebook to load all three CSV files.
-Reviewed the files and transformed into data frames Use of Heatmap for visual display of data
-- Dropping null values for consistency
-- Drop redundant data columns in Happiness datasets
-- Removed Countries less than 50K pop and matched UN country code list.

 # Data Source

 - Happiness index dataset on Kaggle
 - Global Population dataset on Kaggle
 - Country ISO code list on Wikipedia

 # Load